 That spring and summer, Don Parisien, Paul Leduc and Dalton Gadbois travelled eastern Ontario, stopping in such towns as Stittsville, Long Sault and Morrisburg and, much like a federal commission, held local meetings with minor hockey associations to gather ideas and support for a new committee.
 Not only could a regular committee resolve problems as soon as they arose, but more efficient playoff format might create more interest and better participation from area teams.

 The final meeting was held on the last Sunday of August at the Legion in Smith Falls.
 Cy Miller, the immediate past-president of the ODHA, and Pat Smith, secretary-director, were invited as advisors.
 But before the meeting began, both men decided to leave.
 After an explanation of the committee's objective by Parisien, those in attendance took a vote and the Ottawa District Minor Hockey Association was tentatively formed - it still needed the approval of the ODHA executive.

 An executive committee was designated with the task of approaching the ODHA and recognition was granted in September, just prior to the start of the 1972-73 season.
 Col. Kenneth Work, the commanding officer of CFB Uplands, was elected president, Dalton Gadbois of Cornwall was named first vice-president and Roger Chevrier of Brockville was named second vice-president.
 Jack Milligam of Ottawa served as secretary-treasurer.

 Today, its teams continue to win against teams from larger markets, but the ODHA's real stamp is its innovative development programs.
-Through courses unsurpassed anywhere in Canada, the ODHA is developing coaches, officials, trainers and players of tomorrow.
+Through courses unsurpassed anywhere in Canada, HEO is developing coaches, officials, trainers and players of tomorrow.